-The Bachelor of Science in Industrial Engineering and the Master of Engineering in Industrial Engineering programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org
+The Bachelor of Science in Industrial Engineering (BS IE) and the Master of Engineering in Industrial Engineering (MEng IE) programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org

-The Industrial Engineering mission statement, which aligns with University of Louisville Mission Statementand J.B.
+The mission of our Industrial Engineering programs, which aligns with University of Louisville Mission Statement and J.B.
 Speed School of Engineering Mission Statement, is to:

 Program Educational Objectives:

 Within a few years after graduation from the industrial engineering program, alumni are expected to be:

 - successful in the professional practice of industrial engineering,

 - effective communicators and team players, and

 - involved in professional service and lifelong learning.

 - The curriculum must prepare graduates to design, develop, implement, and improve integrated systems that include people, materials, information, equipment and energy.